 Ops

-The ops module provides sets of operations and formats for building and evolve genetic programs including graphs and trees.
+The ops module provides sets of operations and formats for building and evolving genetic programs including graphs and trees.
 In the language of radiate, when using an op, it is the Allele of the GraphNode or TreeNode.

 An op is a function that takes a number of inputs and returns a single output.
 The op can be a constant value, a variable, or a function that operates on the inputs.

-Each op has an arity, definingt the number of inputs it accepts.
+Each op has an arity, defining the number of inputs it accepts.
 For example, the Add operation has an arity of 2 because it takes two inputs and returns their sum.
-The Const operation has an arity of 0 because it does not take any inputs, it just returns it's value.
+The Const operation has an arity of 0 because it does not take any inputs, it just returns its value.
 The Var operation has an arity of 0 because it takes an index as a parameter, and returns the value of the input at that index.

 Provided Ops include: